 When one thinks of spare ribs, pork or beef, one ordinarily thinks of barbecue with the meat slathered in rubs and tangy, peppery tomato-based sauces.
 I do not.
 My heritage hails from Eastern Europe and Russia where pork ribs would be slowed cooked with onions, sauerkraut, and potatoes until the meat was unctuous and fall-off-the-bone.

 I can still see my grandmother on Sunday family gatherings opening her oven door to inspect two slabs or pork ribs tied with string, one on top of the other and filled with sauerkraut and onions and then served with a side of mashed potatoes and that delicious gravy it rendered.
 Food is always best served with a large side or two of good memories!

 I spent a good week pouring over different recipes taking note after note.
 Below is the recipe I created.
 It capitalizes on the most common of ingredients to be "authentic."
 And then the not so common ingredients, such as fennel, caraway and allspice berries.
-I have also suited it to more American tastes, hence it does use straight sauerkraut.
+I have also suited it to more American tastes, hence it does not use straight sauerkraut.
 Instead, the sauerkraut is rinsed and squeezed so it is not so acidic or briny.
 I know many people only use fresh sauerkraut, not canned; actually, it should be the opposite.
 Fresh is laden with preservatives to keep it "fresh" in its plastic bag.
 My choice is Libby's or Eden's.

 My associate at work, who is skeptical about sauerkraut, deemed it lick-the-bowl delicious.